The Southern Company (NYSE:SO) Shares Acquired by Juncture Wealth Strategies LLC

 Wall Street Analysts Forecast Growth

 SO has been the topic of a number of research analyst reports.
-UBS Group upgraded Southern from a “neutral” rating to a “buy” rating and lifted their price target for the company from $76.00 to $87.00 in a report on Thursday, August 4th.
 The Goldman Sachs Group lifted their price target on Southern from $53.00 to $61.00 and gave the company a “sell” rating in a report on Monday, August 22nd.
-Seaport Res Ptn reissued a “buy” rating on shares of Southern in a research report on Thursday, June 30th.
-Barclays reduced their price objective on Southern from $82.00 to $79.00 and set an “overweight” rating for the company in a research report on Monday, July 18th.
-Finally, Argus lifted their price objective on Southern from $83.00 to $87.00 and gave the company a “buy” rating in a research report on Wednesday, September 14th.
+Guggenheim lifted their price objective on Southern from $76.00 to $80.00 in a research report on Thursday, July 21st.
+UBS Group raised Southern from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $76.00 to $87.00 in a research report on Thursday, August 4th.
+BMO Capital Markets reduced their price objective on Southern from $81.00 to $70.00 and set a “market perform” rating for the company in a research report on Wednesday, June 22nd.
+Finally, Barclays reduced their price objective on Southern from $82.00 to $79.00 and set an “overweight” rating for the company in a research report on Monday, July 18th.
 Three research analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $75.58.

 About Southern